nweat/nweat-old-portfolio/_pages/projects.md

 date: 2019-10-18
 ---

-<h1><a href = "https://github.com/nweat/udemy-course-tracker">FB messenger Bot</a></h1>
+<h1><a href = "https://github.com/nweat/udemy-course-tracker">Udemy Bot</a></h1>
-Built an FB messenger bot for the purpose of checking for content updates to my Udemy courses.
-I also want to keep track of when there are discounts for courses I would like to take.
+Built an FB messenger bot for the purpose of checking for content updates for paid Udemy courses.
+It also checks when there are discounts for courses I would like to buy.
+The RESTFul API was built using Node.js/Express and is hosted on Heroku.
+Webhooks enable the seamless integration between the API and the FB Messenger Platform.
 <figure>
 <a href="images/snapshot.PNG"><img src="images/snapshot.PNG"></a>
 <figcaption>FB Bot</figcaption>